 Know Before You Go

-All details are subject to change, so please contact tour operators for the latest information.
+All details are subject to change, so please get in touch with tour operators for the latest information.

 Mount Hood/Gorge Combo Tours

-Many operators run tours that include both the Columbia River Gorge and Mount Hood.
+Many operators run tours including the Columbia River Gorge and Mount Hood.
 These typically include stops at Crown Point, Multnomah Falls and Hood River in the gorge and Timberline Lodge on Mount Hood.

-- EcoTours’ Multnomah Falls/Columbia River Gorge Waterfalls/Mount Hood Loop Tour is offered daily.
+- EcoTours of Oregon offers a daily Multnomah Falls/Columbia River Gorge Waterfalls/Mount Hood Loop Tour.

 - Oregon Tour Co.’s Mt.
 Hood/Gorge Loop departs daily.